IEEE LCN No-Show policy

 If the authors have, or anticipate, unforeseen circumstances endangering or preventing the presentation, the Program Chair must be contacted immediately.
 Any alternative arrangements require approval by the chair.

-For more details, please see the Handling of Non-Presented Papers page and the Computer Society implementation of the IEEE policy.
+For more details, please see page 27 of the IEEE Meetings & Conferences Operations Manual and the Computer Society implementation of the IEEE policy.